 Whichever smartwatch you decide to side with here, you're getting one of the best packages in the space.
 But the one takeaway from this comparison is that the pair's strengths sit in very different areas.

 If you're looking for the best overall smartwatch to buy right now – one that does a bit of everything to a high standard – it's hard to argue against the Apple Watch Series 3.
-But while it's more of a jack of all trades than the Fenix 5, Garmin's entry is tough to beat in the multi-sport arena.

 Those serious about their tracking who don't mind paying top dollar will want to explore the entire Fenix 5 range in order to find the best fit for their wrist, but the everyday user will more than likely be better suited to Apple's latest smartwatch.